 We remain steadfast in our commitment to preventing any form of modern slavery within our business and throughout our supply chain.

-The Cotswold Company is a multi-channel homewares brand that proudly champions a timeless, country-inspired lifestyle.
-With showrooms in the UK, logistics centres in The Midlands and offices in Norwich, China and Vietnam, our supply chain, showroom network, and logistics footprint are continually expanding.
+The Cotswold Company is a multi-channel furniture and homewares brand that proudly champions real, lived in homes.
+With 12 retail locations across the UK, multiple logistics centres in the Midlands and offices in Norwich, China and Vietnam, our supply chain, showroom network, and logistics footprint is continually expanding.

-Whilst the Cotswold Company’s Board of Directors hold responsibility for compliance with this statement, it is the Operations Director who takes day-to-day responsibility for compliance within the organisation and the supply chain.
-Our Senior Managers working within our warehouse, retail, sourcing, and people departments will also ensure that both they and their staff all comply with this statement at all times.
+Whilst The Cotswold Company’s Board of Directors hold responsibility for compliance with this statement, it is the Chief Operating Officer who takes day-to-day responsibility for compliance within the organisation and the supply chain.
+Our senior managers working within our warehouse, retail, sourcing, and people departments will also ensure that both they and their staff comply with this statement at all times.

 We work with suppliers across the world, who are in line with our brand values, to bring beautifully made furniture at surprisingly affordable prices.
 We understand, given the scope and nature of our supply chain, that we do risk exposure to forms of modern slavery.
 That is why we work diligently to identify where these risks are in our supply chain – allowing us to focus our efforts accordingly to both mitigate and eliminate them.